aydinmillioglu/kubernetes-and-helm-chart-example-on-node-and-postgresql/README.md

   https://github.com/ishan-is-me/Node_API

 ## About the Application
 This application can be used for API Integrations to an external POSTGRESQL database.
-It is working on kubernetes clusters and deployment is done on Helm.
+It is working on kubernetes clusters and deployment is done via Helm.

 There are two databases on the postgresql external db: foodie and foodie_test